adam-blakeney/ExecuStore/README.md

 The user stories previously laid out in the UX Design section are tested, to ensure that project achieves the user goals.

 __Applicable to all users__
-- As a user, I want to be able to quickly understand the purpose of the site
+- As a user, I want to be able to quickly understand the purpose of the site.
   - The user lands on an informative site.
-- As a user, I need to be able to navigate around the page in a standard format
+- As a user, I need to be able to navigate around the page in a standard format.
   - The nav bar is clear and structured in a familar format.
-- As a user, I would like to see products that I can purchase without signing up to become a member of the page
+- As a user, I would like to see products that I can purchase without registering.
   - I can view all products without registering an account.
 - As a user, I would like to know where the company is based and the team behind it.
-   - A brief introduction to the team is clear in the footer.
+   - A brief introduction to the team is clear in the footer along with a map to location.
 - As a user, I require the ability to see my cart, how much the total about is and what products have been added.
-  - I can see my cart and the total amount
+  - I can see my cart and the total amount and alter it
-- As a user, I would like the ability to register for more interesting topics.
-  - I can register and view blogsposts.
 - As a user, the ability to purchase my products safely is a necessity.
   - The secure checkout functions properly.
 - As a user, I require the need to be able to use the site on mobile, tablet and desktop.